craftcms/commerce/docs/events.md

 ### The `beforeCaptureProductSnapshot` event

-Plugins can get notified before we capture a product's field data, and customize which fields are included.
+Plugins can get notified before we capture a product’s field data, and customize which fields are included.

 ```php
 use craft\commerce\elements\Variant;